HomeGuidesAPI ReferenceChangelog

 }

-In our example here the customer has two electricity providers to choose from.
+In this example, the customer has two electricity providers to choose from.
 Each LSE will have at least one service territory for each state where it provides coverage.
-If the expected utility does not appear for your customer’s address, please reach out to [email protected] for our Support team to investigate.
+If the expected utility does not appear for your customer’s address, contact [email protected] for our support team to investigate.

-Once the correct Utility has been selected, Switch customers should set it on the Account.
-Below is an example of how to confirm or change the LSE on their account (in this case changing it to the CCA “Sonoma Clean Power”).
-You use the lseId property in the results to set is via the Account Property API.
+Once the correct utility has been selected, Switch customers should set it on the Account.
+Use this request to confirm or change the LSE on the account, in this case changing it to the CCA “Sonoma Clean Power”.
+Use the lseId property in the results to set it through the Account Property API.

 {